ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/interventions/index.rst

 * How to update the attributes (including both required and added attributes) during each simulation time-step.

-We have developed a template for an intervention model document, which can help organize a complex model, and the remainder of this document describes what a researcher might include for each section when using :ref:`this template <intervention_model_template>`.
+We have developed a template for intervention model documents, which can help organize a complex model, and the remainder of this document describes what a researcher might include for each section when using :ref:`this template <intervention_model_template>`.